 It has a chocolatey flavor and is low in acidity.
-They state that there is double the amount of caffeine in a coffee cup, and studies have shown that there is some more than that.
+They state that there is double the amount of caffeine in a coffee cup, and studies have shown that there is sometimes more than that.

-Death Wish Coffee is USDA certified organic and uses fair-trade beans.
+Death Wish Coffee is USDA-certified organic and uses fair-trade beans.

 2. Biohazard Coffee

 Biohazard Coffee is another one of the strongest coffees in the world.
 While third parties do reports of caffeine levels for Death Wish and Devil Mountain coffees, Biohazard’s website states that it has 928 mg of caffeine per serving.

 Biohazard Coffee is a lightly roasted Robusta coffee.
 They have only one source for their beans, but don’t disclose the location.
 It comes in a one or 5-pound bag, in whole beans or ground coffee, and the company is in the process of making K-cups.

 Black Rifle Coffee CAF 2X Caffeine lives up to its name because it is very strong.